Davut97/MovieDB/README.md

 # Movie Project
 This is a movie database project, where it shows movies, their casts, ratings, trailers, related movies, genres, and so on.

 This project uses The Movie DB API: `https://api.themoviedb.org/3`.
-It is up to you to use your Google and Postman skills to explore the API and understand the data.

-# Already built for you
+# Features
 - A home page that shows popular movies
 - When you click one of the movies, you'll see the Single Movie page, which includes:
     - Movie poster